Yanet Garcia Stretches In Curve-Hugging Workout Gear While Flaunting Her Famed Booty

 In the caption of the post, Yanet writes an inspirational message to her followers, originally in Spanish, telling them to fall in love with the process and the results will come.
 She ends the caption with the words “don’t give up” written in all caps.

-The model’s 11 million followers filled the comments section with compliments in addition to several emoji icons, including fire, heart-eyed, and heart emoji.
+The model’s 11 million followers filled the comments section with compliments in addition to several emoji, including fire, heart-eyed, and heart icons.
 As with most of her photos, the weathercaster’s followers were quick to compliment her ample backside and express how envious they were of her figure.

 “What a beautiful figure you have,” one Instagram user wrote.